scotchfinance/scrt-swap/README.md

 This set of tools provides a reasonably secure mechanism for burning ENG on Ethereum, and minting SCRT 1-to-1 on the Enigma chain.

+This repo contains the implementation for the [Multisig Setup Proposal](https://hackmd.io/AY1XxpRsQey1E-qB3iSyVg)

 ## Installation

 First ensure you are in a new and empty directory.